usnistgov/oscal-xproc3/tutorial/sequence/Lesson02/walkthrough_101.md

 ## Goals

-* More familiarity with XProc 3.0: some syntax
+* More familiarity with XProc 3.0, including some syntax
-* Some awareness of background history, concepts and resources
+* Some awareness of XProc's capabilities, along with context including background history, concepts and resources

+If you read only a single page from this tutorial, and you know nothing about XProc, this page could offer the most rapid introduction.

+But a further goal is to stimulate a reader's curiosity along with their awareness.

 ## Resources

 This lesson discusses, in more depth, the same pipelines you ran in setup: [Setup 101](../acquire/acquire_101.md), in particular [the smoke test pipelines](../../../smoketest/readme.md).

-Also, this lesson discusses a pipeline used for producing this tutorial: [PRODUCE-PROJECTS-ELEMENTLIST.xpl](../../PRODUCE-PROJECTS-ELEMENTLIST.xpl) generates an [index to XProc in this repository](../../sequence/element-directory.md)
+Also, this lesson discusses a pipeline used for producing this tutorial: [PRODUCE-PROJECTS-ELEMENTLIST.xpl](../../PRODUCE-PROJECTS-ELEMENTLIST.xpl) generates an [index to XProc in this repository](../../sequence/element-directory.md).
+It is offered as a first demonstration (among other things) of XProc applied to XProc.

 ### For reference

-The [XProc.org 3.0 dashboard page](https://xproc.org) offers a hub for reference materials and community contributions.
+The [XProc.org 3.0 dashboard page](https://xproc.org) is maintained by XProc community organizers.
+It offers a hub for reference materials and community contributions.

 The last section of this lesson unit describes more reference materials as well.

 ## Prerequisites

-No prerequisites.
-The commentary assumes, however:
+**No prerequisites.** The commentary assumes, however:

 * You have run the acquisition, setup and test pipelines [described in the first lesson set](../acquire/acquire_101.md), or you are willing to pretend you have done so for our purposes here
 * You have some prior experience with either XML technologies, web publishing technologies, data modeling and data exchange, or (again) you are open to learning or at least thinking about it

 If you fall into neither of these categories – welcome, and congratulations on your perseverence at least.
-These pages are certainly available to be read and referenced even if you are not running any of the software: as part of the resource provided (repository), they are open to anyone who finds them to be useful, including for specialized purposes.
+These pages are certainly available to be read and referenced even if you are not running any of the software: as part of the resource provided (the repository as a whole), they are open to anyone who finds them to be useful, including for specialized purposes.

 So you are also welcome to read what follows if this is your first look at XProc, or if you are not after the runtime, only the ideas, or if you have some other use in mind (such as perhaps testing an XProc engine?).

-If you fall into this category, however, you should (one last time!) consider running some of the code after all.
+If you fall into this category, however, you should also (one last time!) consider running some of the code after all.
 You might be surprised at how easy and not-so-scary it really is.

 ## A closer look

-If you have completed [Acquire 102](../acquire/acquire_101.md) you have already inspected the [lib](../../../lib/readme.md) and [smoketest](../../../smoketest/readme.md) folders, and run pipelines you have found there.
+If you have completed [Acquire 102](../acquire/acquire_101.md) you have already inspected the [lib](../../../lib/readme.md) and [smoketest](../../../smoketest/readme.md) folders, and run the pipelines you have found there.
 If you haven't, now is a moment to catch up.
 Even if you have decided not to install any software, please look at the pipelines we are using for the purpose here.

-Routine code inspection can also be done on Github as well (not a bad idea in any case), not just in a copy of the distribution.
+Routine code inspection can also be done [on Github](https://github.com/usnistgov/oscal-xproc3) as well (not a bad idea in any case), not just in a copy of the distribution.
+If you are reading this in the repository, the pipelines files (generally, suffixed `xpl` by convention) can be inspected in another browser window.

 A quick summary of what these pipelines do: